JuliaPackageComparisons/JuliaPackageComparisons.github.io/pages/nonlinear_solvers.md

 # Nonlinear Solvers
+This section is still missing a lot of content.
+If you have used or developed Julia packages in this domain, we would love your help!
+Please visit the ["Contributing" section](https://github.com/JuliaPackageComparisons/JuliaPackageComparisons.github.io#contributing) of the [repository that hosts this website](https://github.com/JuliaPackageComparisons/JuliaPackageComparisons.github.io) for information on contributions.
+**Table of contents:**
+\toc

 This section will be split into two categories; Numerical nonlinear solvers, and symbolic nonlinear solvers.

 ## Numerical Nonlinear Solvers